Oral history: Great Britain and Ireland

 Since the early 1970s, oral history in Britain has grown from being a method in folklore studies (see for example the work of the School of Scottish Studies in the 1950s) to becoming a key component in community histories.
 Oral history continues to be an important means by which non-academics can actively participate in the compilation and study of history.
-However, practitioners across a wide range of academic disciplines have also developed the method into a way of recording, understanding, and archiving narrated memories.
+Practitioners in a wide range of academic disciplines have also developed the method into a way of recording, understanding, and archiving narrated memories.
 Influences have included women's history and labour history.

 In Britain, the Oral History Society has played a key role in facilitating and developing the use of oral history.

 A more complete account of the history of oral history in Britain and Northern Ireland can be found at "Making Oral History" on the Institute of Historical Research's website.

 The Bureau of Military History conducted over 1700 interviews with veterans of the First World War and Irish revolutionary period in Ireland.
 The documentation was released for research in 2003.

 During 1998 and 1999, 40 BBC local radio stations recorded personal oral histories from a broad cross-section of the population for The Century Speaks series.
 The result was 640 half-hour radio documentaries, broadcast in the final weeks of the millennium, and one of the largest single oral history collections in Europe, the Millennium Memory Bank (MMB).
-The interview based recordings are held by the British Library Sound Archive in the oral history collection.
+The interview-based recordings are held by the British Library Sound Archive in the oral history collection.

-In one of the largest memory project anywhere, The BBC in 2003-6 invited its audiences to send in recollections of the homefront in the Second World War.
+In one of the largest memory projects anywhere, the BBC in 2003-06 invited its audiences to send in recollections of the home front in the Second World War.
 It put 47,000 of the recollections online, along with 15,000 photographs.